My get up for Sunday's outing. I'll find any excuse to wear my NAJ...even going to Walmart and Walgreens (((truth)))

 This coral cuff was huge meant for a man's wrist.
 The dealer (who's connected with artisans) had the bracelet pared back so I could wear it.
 So keep that in mind during your search and good luck!!

-You and I speak the same language~I love the size of yours, Susie!!
+I love the size of yours, Susie!!
 I've been looking at a double row coral NA bracelet at a local store.
 They sell new NA jewelry they buy from contacts they have on the reservations & with NA silversmiths.
 They don't carry a lot of dead pawn because of the laws about having the paper trail & documentation when selling NA jewelry but they do have a few really nice pieces.
 I really want something larger than the 2 row.
 They also have a Zuni coral needlepoint bracelet that is wider but it's made for a smaller wrist.
 I'm drawn to it but it's way too small.
 They have a super large turquoise bracelet that is probably the most beautiful bracelet I've ever seen.
-It's definitely museum quality & it's not for sale for any price.
-I told them if they ever decided to sell it, I wanted the opportunity to buy it.
+It's definitely museum quality & it's not for sale for any price. :sad: I told them if they ever decided to sell it, I wanted the opportunity to buy it.

 I'll just keep looking for the coral bracelet that speaks to me.
 I know it's out there somewhere.
 Probably with the oversized turquoise ring I want for my index finger.
 LOL